 Make sure to perform regular malware scans.
 You can automatically set a programmed scan at regular intervals.
 For best results, have a check at least each week for malware detection, ideally at times when the device is less likely to be in use.

 What else can you do?
-Here’s how to avoid malware.
+Here’s how to avoid and curb signs of malware.

 Install a trusted anti-malware program